jkurtb/VBA-challenge/README.md

 Scope

 Loop through all the stocks for each year to consolidate the following:

 - The ticker Symbol.
 - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 - The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 - The total stock volume of the stock.
 - Greatest percent increase.
 - Greatest percent decrease.
 - Greatest total volume.

-  Format the output by highlighting positive change in green and negative change in red.
+Format the results by highlighting positive change in green and negative change in red.

 Results